dotcli/knowledge/freelance.md

 Higher prices, on the other hand, motivates the client to give you challenging projects, and you to do a good job on them, growing your skills in the process.

 When negotiating, use the _price anchoring_ technique, or in other words: say the price first.
 This sets the "anchor" of what the final price would be.

+### Setting salary for a regular job

+when HR asks you how much you want too early on, don't give a number right away; give them a document explaining why you are worth that price.